Stuart Epperson: Career

 Epperson acquired his first radio station in Roanoke, Virginia, in 1961.
 The radio station played country music and sermons from various local pastors.
 In 1964, he moved to Winston-Salem, North Carolina.
 There, he bought the radio station WXBX, which followed a similar format to the radio station in Roanoke.
 The radio station had a small staff and was run out of a shanty rented for $95 a month from a widowed woman named Erline Tate.
 Epperson's radio station in Winston-Salem ran afoul of the government in 1970 when the US Labor Department fined him for insufficiently paying his employees overtime.
 The Federal Communications Commission also fined Epperson the maximum amount of money for not keeping proper business records.
 In 1976, he sold the station.

-In 1984 and 1986, Epperson was the Republican nominee for the fifth Congressional district of North Carolina.
+In 1984 and 1986, Epperson was the Republican nominee for North Carolina's 5th congressional district.
 Epperson had no prior political experience and spent most of his first campaign trying to gain attention.
 In both races, Epperson was defeated by the incumbent Democrat, Stephen L. Neal, falling short 5,000 and 13,000 votes respectively.